tjhickey724/compiler_design/code/MiniC/MiniCvsMiniJava.md

 # MiniC vs MiniJava

+MiniC is a subset of C, containing function calls and integer variables.

+MiniJava is a subset of Java, containing classes, instance variables and methods, and integer, boolean, and integer array variables.
-MiniC is a (slightly modified) subset of MiniJava, the language defined in Andrew Appel's textbook on Modern Compilers in Java.
+It is the language defined in Andrew Appel's textbook on Modern Compilers in Java.

+These two languages are very close, as you wll see below.
+This shows just how similar Java and C are.

 We describe the two langauges (and especially their diff) in this document.